mohanmca/MohanLearningGround/src/main/md/Tools/cpp/cpp.md

 * cout keyword is used to print.
 * cin keyword is used to take input at run time.

+## Why to use curly-brace-delimiter-initializer-list
+1. It saves from coversions that lose information
+2. int i2 {7.8} -- would compilation failure, whereas int i2=7.8; would work

 ## Find SQRT of a float